Samyukthan-A/Ducky_Valentine/README.md

 # Ducky_Valentine
+WARNING: The commented-out code in "Happy Valentine" is just to demonstrate how powerful this can be.
+(I have taken extra measures to ensure it cannot be run by mistake by removing parts of the code and intentionally creating errors.)
+Use this at your own risk.

 A Pico Ducky payload that executes a Valentine-themed Python script on the target machine.
 The script displays a pop-up asking the recipient out.
 If they decline multiple times ("No"), the script humorously increases the "threat level" by doing progressively and in the end can destroy the OS